Women in Astronomy: Henrietta Swan Leavitt

 Teaching WMST While Male

 I was asked by Laurenn McCubbin, the curator of the show Feminist/Las Vegas which opened at the Barrick Museum last night, to write a presentation for the opening reception of the exhibition.
 The show is intended as a reaction to the casual sexism that is the bread-and-butter of Vegas tourism and nightlife.
-Since my interaction […] [Continue reading]
+Since my interaction as a feminist with Las Vegas occurs first and foremost in [Continue reading]

 Discovering the Male Gaze

 One of my former students sent me a link to an article he’d come across recently called “Worthless Women and the Men Who Make Them”.
-The post, written on a “daddy blog” called Single Dad Laughing is a few months old and, judging from the over 1800 comments, almost all hyperbolically positive, spoke to a […] [Continue reading]
+The post, written on a “daddy blog” called Single Dad Laughing is a few months old and, judging from the over 1800 comments, almost all hyperbolically positive, spoke to a lot of people, men and women.
+The author, Dan Pearce, argues that the biggest force [Continue reading]